kubernetes/website/docs/admin/federation/index.md

 ## Registering Kubernetes clusters with federation

-Now that we have the federation control plane up and running, we can start registering Kubernetes clusters.
+Now that you have the federation control plane up and running, you can start registering Kubernetes clusters.

-First of all, we need to create a secret containing kubeconfig for that Kubernetes cluster, which federation control plane will use to talk to that Kubernetes cluster.
+First of all, you need to create a secret containing kubeconfig for that Kubernetes cluster, which federation control plane will use to talk to that Kubernetes cluster.
-For now, we create this secret in the host Kubernetes cluster (that hosts federation control plane).
-When we start supporting secrets in federation control plane, we will create this secret there.
+For now, you can create this secret in the host Kubernetes cluster (that hosts federation control plane).
+When federation starts supporting secrets, you will be able to create this secret there.
-Suppose that our kubeconfig for Kubernetes cluster is at `/cluster1/kubeconfig`, we can run the following command to create the secret:
+Suppose that your kubeconfig for Kubernetes cluster is at `/cluster1/kubeconfig`, you can run the following command to create the secret:

 ```shell
 $ kubectl create secret generic cluster1 --namespace=federation --from-file=/cluster1/kubeconfig